When you have completed your studies at Stockholm University you are welcome to apply for your certificate at the Student Services.

 To acquire a Bachelor of Science, the following requirements must be fulfilled: 180 credits in completed courses (three years of full-time studies) and at least 150 credits need to be in the main subject, including a degree project of at least 15 credits.

-At the Department of Geological Sciences, IGV, there are two Bachelor degree programmes:
+At the Department of Geological Sciences, we have the following Bachelor degree programmes:

 For a Master of Science in Geological Sciences the following requirements have to be fulfilled: 120 credits in completed courses (two years of full-time studies) of which the main part are second cycle courses, and at least 90 credits within the same main field of study, including a degree project of at least 30 credits.